 Andrew Poe, the son of Rev Adam Poe (co-founder of Ohio Wesleyan College), earned the rank of Captain in the Civil War.
 Andrew first enlisted at age 35 as a private with Co A of the 63rd Ohio Volunteer Infantry on 25 Jan 1862.
-He was commissioned Captain of Company C in the 106th Regiment, US Colored Infantry from 16 May 1864 till 14 Nov 1863.
+He was commissioned Captain of Company C in the 106th Regiment, US Colored Infantry from 16 May 1864 till 14 Nov 1864.
 Then he was transferred to Company C of the 40th Regiment, US Colored Infantry.
-The 40th and 106th Regiments were consolidated on 7 Nov 1865.
+The 40th and 106th Regiments were consolidated on 7 Nov 1864.
 He was mustered out on 25 Apr 1865.
+The dates seem a bit off.
+Some time at the African American Civil War Museum will untangle the dates.

 Andrew Poe is listed on the memorial wall of the African American Civil War Memorial and Museum in Washington, DC.
 Andrew’s name is engraved on Wall C plaque 55 and plaque 103.
 The 40th US Colored Infantry troops are honored on plaque 55; the 106th on plaque 103.
 The museum website link follows: